I’m Jocelyn Mueller

 Ph.D

-I recently began my PhD in Social Psychology at the University of South Florida, where I work within the Florida Intimate Relationships Research Team (FLIRRT).
-My research explores the complexities of romantic relationships, with a focus on partner selection, relationship satisfaction, conflict, and stress.
+I am a first-year PhD student in the Cognition, Neuroscience, and Social Psychology program at the University of South Florida, where I conduct research within the Florida Intimate Relationships Research Team (FLIRRT).
+My research explores the complexities of romantic relationships, with a focus on attachment, satisfaction, and conflict resolution.
+I’m particularly interested in how hormonal birth control influences relationship dynamics and partner perception, as well as the effects that substance use has on romantic relationships.